 And it’s over to Flik the Jack Russell.
 We love how he found a place on our Silent Night stocking.
 He looks so cute, with his “is it dinner time yet?” look on his face.

 We have made up many stockings over the years, and have created albums for each of them on Jolly Red’s Facebook Page.
 For more fabric inspiration, you might like to take a look there too.

 That’s it for now.
 Happy stitching if you’re starting or finishing a Christmas stocking over the summer months.
-We look forward to seeing them arrive in our workshop.
+We look forward to seeing them arrive at our workshop.
 The quicker they arrive, the sooner you’ll have them back!

 Any other questions, please do get in touch.
 We’re always happy to help,